thekevinscott/UpscalerJS-models/README.md

 You'd like to contribute a new pretrained model?
 Awesome!

+You can get a sense of the existing pretrained models by checking out the examples folder above.
+Each pretrained model will have an entry (for models at different scales, they'll usually have a single README since they were trained using the same parameters and dataset).

+### New models

-To do so, you'll first need a model that runs in Javascript.
+To contribute a new pretrained model, you'll first need a model that runs in Javascript.
 Generally, that means that:

 1. the model be trained in Tensorflow or be tensorflow-compatible
-2. that the model is able to be converted using the [TFJS Converter](https://www.npmjs.com/package/@tensorflow/tfjs-converter) (this means avoiding things like custom layers).
+2. the model can be converted using the [TFJS Converter](https://www.npmjs.com/package/@tensorflow/tfjs-converter) (this means avoiding things like custom layers).
-3. It's good practice to quantize your model if doing so does not lead to a drastic change in accuracy, as quantization helps performance in the browser.
+3. the model be quantized, if doing so does not lead to a drastic change in accuracy.
+Quantization helps performance in the browser.
+Try for the maximum quantization you can (8-bit).

 Once you've converted a model, you'll want to follow this checklist: